Search

 Alternatives in Florida to FLL

-About 50 miles north, Palm Beach International (PBI) is far less crowded than FLL – which can translate to a more relaxing airport experience, especially for departures.
-It offers a range of domestic flights and some international destinations.
-Occasionally, you can find a cheaper fare than FLL.
-(And if you do end up flying into or out of PBI or MIA, keep an eye out for famous folks – both are good airports for celeb spotting.)
+About 72 km north, Palm Beach International (PBI) is far less crowded, which can translate to a more relaxing airport experience.
+It offers a range of domestic flights and some international destinations, and you can occasionally find a cheaper fare than FLL.
+And if you do fly into PBI or MIA, keep an eye out for famous faces.
+Both are good airports for celeb spotting.

-Farther away are Orlando International Airport (MCO), about 200 miles north, and Southwest Florida International Airport (RSW), about 125 miles west.
-MCO is a large airport with plenty of international and domestic flights, and you may be able to snag a deal, especially on a budget airline like Spirit or Frontier.
-RSW, meanwhile, is a smaller airport with a fairly good range of domestic flights.
-It can be a less crowded alternative to FLL and a viable option if you don’t mind driving.
+Further away are Orlando International Airport (MCO), about 346 km north, and Southwest Florida International Airport (RSW), about a 2.5-hour drive west.
+MCO is a large airport where you might snag a deal on a budget airline.
+RSW is a smaller, less crowded alternative with a good range of domestic flights if you don’t mind the drive.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.